dgryski/go-perfbook/performance.md

 "not-slow software".
 Don't be dumb.
 This should be your default development mode.
 If you know you need random access, don't choose a linked-list.
 If you know you need in-order traversal, don't use a map.
+Requirements change and you can't always guess the future.
+Make a reasonable guess at the workload.

 http://daslab.seas.harvard.edu/rum-conjecture/

+Data structures for similar problems will differ in when they do a piece of work.
+A binary tree sorts a little at a time as inserts happen.
+A unsorted array is faster to insert but it's unsorted: at the end to "finalize" you need to do the sorting all at once.

 When writing a package to be used to by others, avoid the temptation to optimize up front for every single use case.
 This will result in unreadable